AgnesSG/AgnesSG.github.io/_projects/1_ecotourism_cuchumatanes.markdown

     Cerro Tuicoj regional ecotourism centre proposal plan view.
 The structures shown here at located at the summit.
 The centre consists of an access control point, parking space and a stable located at the lower area.
 A hiking trail connects both areas.
 </div>

 The Cerro Tuicoj regional ecotourism centre is the main unit of the network.
-The centre consists of a scenic viewpoint area, a lodging area, a collective kitchen, collective sanitation facilities (dry toilets and temazcals – a traditional Maya low heat sweat lodge that is used as a bathing alternative when water is a scarce resource), an administrative area with reception, an information centre and souvenir store, a staff area with service storage, cleaning areas, and a room for one on-duty agent.
+The centre consists of a scenic viewpoint area, a lodging area, a collective kitchen and sanitation facilities (dry toilets and temazcals – a traditional Maya low heat sweat lodge that is used as a bathing alternative when water is scarce), an administrative area with reception, an information centre and souvenir store, a staff area with service storage, cleaning areas, and a room for one on-duty agent.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">